repejota/repejota.github.io/README.md

 # repejota.github.io

-This is the source code for repejota.com
+This is the source code for http://repejota.github.io and http://repejota.com.

 ## How to update content